Our Osteopathy Team

-Dane opened Tonic in 2013 after working in a few other clinics in the area and realising that there was a need for an interrogative health clinic in the centre of town that hosted a variety of healthcare professionals.
+Dane opened Tonic in 2013 after working in a few other clinics in the area and realising that there was a need for an integrative health clinic in the centre of town that hosted a variety of healthcare professionals.

 Dane has a Diploma in Health Science, Bachelor of Clinical Science and a Masters in Osteopathic Medicine.
-In 2015 he completed a masters research project on frozen shoulder through southern cross university.
+In 2015 he completed a masters research project on frozen shoulder through Southern Cross University.